bassixt/Branch_prediction_whats_left/README.md

 # Project description <a name="Project_description"></a>
-The goal of the project is to analyze already existing Branch Predictors (BP) and evaluate performances of some implementations to exploit new possible improvements.
+The goal of the project is to analyze already existing Branch Predictors (BP) and evaluate performances of some implementations in order to exploit new possible improvements.
 In particular, using an high level CPU model like QEMU to emulate an AARCH64 architecture, different benchmark such as Dhrystone and Coremark have been run.
 After having properly instructed QEMU, in which a Linux kernel has been installed,